Justinperry999/ci-milestone01-mindbodysoul/README.md

 #### CSS

--No errors were found when passing through the official (Jigsaw) validator
+- No errors were found when passing through the official (Jigsaw) validator

 <img src="/assets/images/noerrorsCSS-screenshot.png" alt="No errors page CSS validator">